scottredig/zig-javascript-bridge/README.md

 ## Usage

-As of March 2024, zjb requires Zig's master version, not 0.11.
+As of May 2024, zjb requires Zig 0.12.0 or greater.

 Call into Javascript using `zjb`, generate the Javascript side code, and then build an html page to combine them.